 Step 4.
 Then you can see you successfully logged in to AnyViewer.
 Your device will automatically be assigned to the account you've logged in to.

-If you don’t know how to access File Explorer on remote computer, this post introduces three methods to you.
-Firstly, you can use PowerShell, secondly, you can use the Windows built-in Remote Desktop Connection, and finally, you can use the free and stable third-party remote desktop software AnyViewer.
+If you don’t know how to access File Explorer on a remote computer, this post introduces three methods to you.
+Firstly, you can use PowerShell.
+Secondly, you can use the Windows built-in Remote Desktop Connection, and finally, you can use the free and stable third-party remote desktop software AnyViewer.